 Works

-There will be book sequels as the columns pile up from here.
+There will be book sequels, no doubt, as the columns continue to pile up.
 I'll be at this column-writing business for a very long time.

 As always, thanks for reading my stuff.
 I love you all.